• Skip to primary navigation

 Tempeh

-As far as protein-packed probiotics go, there’s no better food you can eat than tempeh.
+Regarding protein-packed probiotics, there’s no better food you can eat than tempeh.
 This is one of the best probiotic foods to add to your meals since soybeans add incredible protein and vitamins.

 And since tempeh is made with fiber-rich soybeans, you can enjoy plenty of prebiotics with every serving, too!